@loadstrike/loadstrike-sdk

 - Apply load simulations, thresholds, and custom metrics to real transactions.

-- Generate local reports and, on Business and Enterprise, publish observability data to supported sinks.
+- Generate local reports and, on Enterprise, publish observability data to supported sinks.

 Built-in transport coverage includes HTTP, Kafka, RabbitMQ, NATS, Redis Streams, Azure Event Hubs, Push Diffusion, and delegate-based custom streams.
-Local report output supports HTML, Markdown, TXT, and CSV, and Business and Enterprise can publish to InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, and OpenTelemetry Collector.
+Local report output supports HTML, Markdown, TXT, and CSV, and Enterprise can publish to InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, OpenTelemetry Collector, and the expanded built-in sink family.

 Requirements